Unconventional Relationships: What Does ‘Shared Girlfriend’ Mean from an Intersex and Gender Perspective?

 The intersex community includes individuals who are born with biological characteristics that do not align with traditional definitions of male or female.
 Intersex people may have variations in their chromosomes, genitalia, or hormone levels, and their gender identity may not always align with their assigned sex at birth.

 For many intersex individuals, relationships are shaped by their experience of gender and their bodies, which may differ from the experiences of cisgender people.
-Non-traditional relationship dynamics like polyamory or a “shared girlfriend” scenario can be particularly resonant for intersex individuals who may feel constrained by societal expectations of gender or who wish to create space for exploring intimacy and connection in ways that align with their authentic selves.
+Non-traditional relationship dynamics like polyamory or a “shared girlfriend” scenario can be particularly resonant for intersex individuals create space for exploring intimacy in ways that align with their authentic selves.
+The intersections of these experiences are explored in our article on agender identity, intersexuality, and open relationships.

 Gender Identity and Relationship Dynamics